railsuser2014/openobject-doc-book-en/8/8_20_Config/index.rst

 each time they sign in.

 And Open ERP's main menu can be entirely reorganized.
 The management of access rights lets you assign certain functions to specific system users.
-You can also assign roles, which define the part that each system user plays in the workflows that move system documents from state to state (such as the ability to approve employee expense requests).
+You can also assign groups to the user, which lets him move system documents from state to state (such as the ability to approve employee expense requests).

-For this chapter you should start with a fresh database that includes demonstration data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.

 .. index::
    single: configuration